-On February 20, 2018, the Corporation obtained a demand revolving operating loan facility with ATB (the "ATB Facility") to the maximum amount of \$1,500,000, with the potential for an additional \$500,000 available on request, subject to the delivery of certain share pledges not already provided.
+On February 20, 2018, the Corporation obtained a demand revolving operating loan facility with ATB (the "ATB Facility") to the maximum amount of \$1,500,000, with an additional \$500,000 available on request, subject to the delivery of certain share pledges that have since been provided.
 The facility bears interest at the bank's prime rate plus 2% per annum and carries a standby fee of 0.2% per annum on any unused portion.
 The ATB Facility was obtained primarily to fund a portion of the purchase price of Foothills, and to fund general working capital for Western.
 Security for the ATB Facility includes a general security agreement of all of the Corporation's assets and a share pledge agreement in respect to Western's equity interests in Golden Health Care and Foothills.

 On February 28, 2018, Western acquired a 50.4% equity interest in Foothills.
-The total upfront purchase price for 100% of the company was \$24.16 million, pursuant to the Foothills SPA plus a contingent consideration, up to a maximum amount of \$3.5 million, which may be payable by Foothills to the vendor over four years by way of a performance based earn-out.
-The purchase was funded through a cash equity investment of Western, ATB and the founder of Foothills, the issuance of 400,000 Common Shares with a deemed value of \$0.625 per share, and senior amortizing debt in the amount of \$17.86 million.
+Pursuant to the Foothills SPA, the total upfront purchase price for 100% of Foothills was \$24.16 million, plus contingent consideration of up to a maximum amount of \$3.5 million which may be payable by Foothills to the vendor over four years by way of a performance based earn-out.
+The purchase price was funded through a cash equity investment by Western, ATB and the founder of Foothills, the issuance of 400,000 Common Shares with a deemed value of \$0.625 per share, and senior amortizing debt in the amount of \$17.86 million.
 Western's total equity investment into Foothills was \$3.325 million.
-Its partner obtained 40% equity interest, while the founder has retained 10% ownership in the business.
+ATB obtained a 40% equity interest in the business, while the founder of Foothills retained 10% ownership of the business.